rumbledethumps/rsbasic/README.md

 READY.
 ```

-Future versions of BASIC introduced structure and required
+Future versions of BASIC used more structure and less
-or included a text editor.
+lines numbers and GOTOs.
 This project is a historical
 preservation of BASIC just before then.
 A time when most
 people were learning about computers by typing in BASIC
 programs published in books and magazines.